Klsneha/github-org-repo-viewer/README.md

 ## Description
 A React + TypeScript web app that allows users to:
-- View List of Organization public repositories.
+- View List of Organization's public repositories.
 - View all repositories with pagination, sort them by stars, forks and recent updates.
-- Select a repository to see its recent commits.
+- Select a repository to see it's recent commits.

 ## Setup